Information and Park Rules

 You will be issued with a Vehicle Access Card on arrival.
 Please return Vehicle Access Card to the Gatehouse on final departure.
-Extra vehcles are permitted but you will be chaged the normal daily entry charges.
+Extra vehicles are permitted but you will be charged the normal daily entry charges.

 The speed limit in the Park is 10mph.
 Vehicles are not permitted on the grass between November and March.
 No person shall drive any vehicle at the Park without road tax, insurance, a full driving licence, or while under the influence of drugs or alcohol.
 (Back to top)

 Please consider other users of the Park.
 The volume of any radio, stereo or television must be kept low and must be switched off after 22:00.
 No loud noises, including shouting and screaming, after 22:00.
 (Back to top)

 Camp fires are NOT permitted anywhere in the Park.
 Only those camping in the touring field and at the static caravan site can BBQ, using the ash bins provided and providing they are away from trees and shrubs and do not damage the grass or any of the Park's property.
 (Back to top)

 We welcome dogs and responsible dog owners.
 There are no extra charges for dogs, You are asked to consider keeping your dog on a lead to prevent it interfering with other Park users.